 Sun Synchronous Orbit

-One type of low earth orbit commonly used for earth observation satellites is called a Sun Synchronous Orbit (SSO).
-SSO is a polar orbit, meaning it passes over the North and South Poles.
-The name Sun Synchronous, describes the fact that the orbit maintains a consistent orientation relative to the sun.
-This means that images collected by satellites in SSO have consistent lighting, making these orbits appealing for Earth imaging satellites.
-However, it also means that all images collected by the satellite will be at about the same time each day, limiting the variety of images collected of one location—which explains why the world has never seen a satellite image of the Super Bowl!
+Another useful orbit is the Sun Synchronous Orbit (SSO).
+SSO is a polar orbit, meaning it passes over the North and South Poles, and typically has an altitude of about 600-800 km, so slightly more distant than LEO.
+The name Sun Synchronous describes the fact that the satellite constantly remains in sunlight, making it appealing for Earth imaging satellites.
+However, it also means that the spacecraft will pass over the same part of the Earth at about the same time each day, limiting the variety of images collected of one location – which explains why the world has never seen a satellite image of the Super Bowl!
 However, with growing constellations of satellites on varying orbits, capturing an image of this should be a reality soon.

 Understanding Orbital Inclination